octree-gva/Zeitline/docs/documentation/installation.md

 t.render();
 ```

-Otherwise, you can download the UMD release to use it in with vanilla javascript (in the `dist` folder).
+Otherwise, you can download the UMD release and use it with vanilla javascript (in the `dist` folder).

 Example to use Zeitline in vanilla javascript: